-It will be more difficult to cut through the wood with a dull blade.
+It will be more difficult to cut through the wood with a dull blade and you will not be able to cut smoothly.
 As a result, it tends to rub off rather than cut the wood.
 When increased friction is combined with high speed, the heat begins to develop.
 This will cause the wood to burn and produce smoke.
 A dull blade is easily identified by inspecting both the blade and the workpiece.
 The teeth will be slightly rounded, and the workpiece will have scratches.

 Related article: How Do I Know If My Table Saw Blade Is Dull (6 Simple Ways)